BELL: New Orleans & Louisiana Gulf Coast

 - Before Hurricane Katrina, Louisiana had the highest nativity rate in the nation.
 Census data also showed that a majority of respondents had lived in the same house for five years or more, meaning that these populations were extremely tied to their home, the land, and their community.

-- Sixteen square miles of wetlands in this area are collapsing each year.
-This is the equivalent of losing an entire football field every hour.
+- Louisiana is losing the equivalent of more than a football field every hour.
 The responsibility for the protection and conservation of this area belongs to all of us.

 If this area is not protected and restored: